 The two largest exchange companies are Resort Condominiums International (RCI) and Interval International (II).
 Most timeshare resorts have formal affiliation arrangements with either RCI or II (or both) to enable owners to exchange weeks.
 Many smaller independent exchange companies also provide timeshare exchange services.

 Most exchange companies charge a fee for each exchange completed.
 Many, including RCI and II, also charge an additional annual membership fee to participate in their exchange programs.
 There may be some exchange companies that charge a fee to join or to list timeshares, but do not impose a fee for exchanges.
-As might be expected, exchange companies regularly increase their fees.
+As might be expected, exchange companies regularly increase their fees.>

-a.
 Depositing a week with an exchange company

 The procedure you use to deposit a week will vary with the type of ownership (fixed versus floating) and the affiliation status of the exchange company.
 Therefore, you should verify depositing requirements with both your resort and the exchange company you wish to use.

-If you own a fixed week, you can usually deposit your week directly with the exchange company.
+- Fixed weeks: If you own a fixed week, you can usually deposit your week directly with the exchange company.
 If you deposit with an affiliated exchange company, the exchange company records will show that you own that particular week at that resort, so depositing may be as simple as a phone call or an on-line Internet transaction.
 If you deposit with an independent exchange company, you may need to provide some documentation that you do have the usage right for the week.
 The exchange company will probably contact the resort to verify that you do have the right to use the week.

-If you own a floating week, you need to contact your resort to have a week assigned to you that you can deposit.
+- Floating weeks: If you own a floating week, you need to contact your resort to have a week assigned to you that you can deposit.
 If you are depositing with an independent exchange company, you contact the resort to reserve a week just as you would if you were planning to use the week.
 You then deposit that week with the exchange company.

 If you are depositing with an affiliated exchange company it can be more complicated.
 In the simplest situation, you reserve a week, then deposit that week with the exchange company.
 The exchange company will then contact your resort to verify that you do have the usage right for that week.
 The process is more complicated if your resort does “bulk spacebanking”.
 Bulk spacebanking is a practice in which a resort periodically deposits a large number of unassigned units with the exchange company in advance of when the owners actually decide to deposit their weeks.
 If your resort bulk spacebanks, you contact your resort to let them know that you intend to use your week for an exchange through the affiliated exchange company.
 The resort then contacts the exchange company and arranges for one of their bulk spacebanked weeks to be transferred to your account.
-There is a more detailed bulk spacebanking discussion elsewhere on the TUG advice pages.
+There is a more detailed >bulk spacebanking discussion elsewhere on the TUG forums.
 There are some resorts that allow the owner either to reserve a week and deposit that week or to receive a week from the resorts bulk spacebank deposits.

 If you have deposited a week, but then change your mind and want your week back, you may be able to retrieve it from the exchange company’s spacebank if: a) it is still available in the spacebank (meaning no one else has used it to complete an exchange); and b) you have not completed an exchange using the week.
 If you have an on-going search underway using the week, you would also have to cancel that search.

-a.
 Making an exchange with an exchange company

 You make an exchange with an exchange company when you agree to give up your timeshare usage right in exchange for the right to use one of the weeks from their Spacebank inventory.
 Some exchanges companies will allow you to search their inventory before you deposit your week; other exchange companies will not allow you to search for an exchange unless you first deposit your week.
 You should verify search requirements with the particular exchange company you wish to use.
 As of the time this is written (August 2000), RCI requires a deposit before searching, whereas II will allow you to search first.